PavelAIM/demo-repository-docs/CHRONOLOGY-SUMMARY.md

 2. **Git history confirms everything** - We can trace every change and split
 3. **The repository is well-organized** - Articles were logically separated for better usability
 4. **Future maintenance is easier** - Each file has a focused purpose
+5. **Conversion workflow documented** - We identified the exact commands used to create .docx exports

 ## Next Steps